 Mexico is a dream destination for fly fishermen as you can catch striped marlin, sailfish, dorado, tarpon, roosterfish, permit, bonefish, and snook all by sight fishing with a fly rod.

-When it comes to offshore fishing in Mexico, you’ll be trolling for pelagics using a mixture of lures and bait and tease and switch tactics, depending on what the skipper thinks is best.
+In offshore fishing on either coastline, you’ll be trolling for big pelagics using a mixture of lures and bait and tease and switch tactics, depending on what the skipper thinks is best.

 How To Book Your Vacation Fishing Trip To Mexico

-Booking a fishing trip to Mexico couldn’t be easier, all you need to do is get in contact with the lodges listed below and they will sort everything out for you.
-Mexican fishing charters are plentiful and very popular, make sure you choose one of the options below for a risk-free Mexico fishing trip.
+Booking a fishing trip to Mexico couldn’t be easier; you only need to contact the lodges listed below, and they will sort everything out for you.
+Mexican fishing charters are plentiful and very popular; make sure you choose one of the options below for a risk-free Mexico fishing trip.

 - Flats Fishing In Punta Allen, Ascension Bay – XFlats Lodge